Understanding ICO Files

 As Windows evolved, so did the ICO format:

-- Windows 3.0 (1990): Added support for 16 colors, making icons more vibrant.
+- Windows 3.0 (1990): Introduced support for 16 colors, adding more detail to icons.

-- Win32 Era (1990s): Expanded to true color (16.7 million colors) and sizes up to 256x256 pixels, supporting more powerful graphics cards.
+- Win32 Era (1990s): Expanded to true color (16.7 million colors) and sizes up to 256x256 pixels, supporting better graphics cards.

 - Windows XP (2001): Improved 32-bit support with alpha channels for smoother transparency.